wisp-forest/docs/docs/accessories/general/adjusting_slot_amount.md

 # Slot Adjustments Methods

-Slots were designed with the potential for the given slot amount to be changeable if desired.
-Such can be accomplished with either using the above data format, the various `operation` type's to adjust such, or by using the other methods provided.
+Slots were designed with the potential for the given slot amount to be changeable.
+This can be accomplished either by using the data format through the various `operation` type's, or by using the other methods provided.

 ## Attribute Modifier